NiteshMethani/Deep-Learning-CS7015/README.md

 # Deep-Learning-CS7015
-This repository contains all my theroy reports, written assignments and programming code that I wrote/referrd for the DL course at IIT,Madras taught my advisor Prof.Mitesh Khapra.
+This repository contains all my theory reports, written assignments and programming code that I wrote/referred for the DL course at IIT,Madras taught my advisor Prof.Mitesh Khapra.